01011010101/OW2-Superbots/README.md

 - Light Armor: 25% Armor.

 #### Symmetra
-- Photon Bomb: [SECONDARY FIRE] deploys slow-moving air mines when fully charged.
-When a bot is struck by a fully-charged bomb, it will be knocked down.
+- Photon Bombs: [SECONDARY FIRE] deploys slow-moving air mines when fully charged.
+Any bot struck by a fully-charged bomb will be knocked down.
 - Impulse Mine: Press [ABILITY 2] to place an impulse mine.
 The mine deals area damage and stuns enemies for 7 seconds.  ooldown will not start until an enemy has activated it.
 - Medium Armor: 50% Armor.